BDC Hamburger Icon

 3. Know the problem your product solves for your target audience.

 Use customer feedback to gather information on how current customers view and use your product.
 Ask them why they bought the product.
 This feedback gives you valuable information as you market to prospective customers.
-Consider changing your marketing approach to incorporate the insights current customers share.
-These insights also may affect your perception of your target customer.
+Consider changing your marketing approach to incorporate insights from current customers.
+This information also may affect your perception of your target customer.

 5. Check social media to understand your target audience.